Schwab US Small-Cap ETF (NYSEARCA:SCHA) Shares Set to Split on Friday, October 11th

-Schwab US Small-Cap ETF (NYSEARCA:SCHA – Free Report)’s stock is scheduled to split on Friday, October 11th.
+Schwab US Small-Cap ETF (NYSEARCA:SCHA – Free Report)’s stock is going to split before the market opens on Friday, October 11th.
 The 2-1 split was announced on Wednesday, September 25th.
-The newly created shares will be payable to shareholders after the closing bell on Thursday, October 10th.
+The newly minted shares will be distributed to shareholders after the closing bell on Thursday, October 10th.

-A number of large investors have recently added to or reduced their stakes in SCHA.
-Strategic Financial Concepts LLC boosted its position in shares of Schwab US Small-Cap ETF by 3,222.1% during the 2nd quarter.
-Strategic Financial Concepts LLC now owns 2,263,925 shares of the company’s stock worth $997,000 after purchasing an additional 2,195,778 shares during the period.
-Charles Schwab Investment Advisory Inc. boosted its position in shares of Schwab US Small-Cap ETF by 2.3% during the first quarter.
-Charles Schwab Investment Advisory Inc. now owns 76,381,367 shares of the company’s stock worth $3,761,019,000 after buying an additional 1,743,851 shares during the period.
-1832 Asset Management L.P. boosted its position in shares of Schwab US Small-Cap ETF by 153.8% during the fourth quarter.
-1832 Asset Management L.P. now owns 1,192,657 shares of the company’s stock worth $56,341,000 after buying an additional 722,717 shares during the period.
-BlueSky Wealth Advisors LLC acquired a new stake in shares of Schwab US Small-Cap ETF in the second quarter valued at $19,904,000.
-Finally, Cetera Investment Advisers raised its holdings in shares of Schwab US Small-Cap ETF by 479.7% in the 1st quarter.
-Cetera Investment Advisers now owns 364,808 shares of the company’s stock valued at $17,963,000 after buying an additional 301,873 shares during the period.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in SCHA.
+Sawgrass Asset Management LLC raised its position in shares of Schwab US Small-Cap ETF by 3.3% during the second quarter.
+Sawgrass Asset Management LLC now owns 6,573 shares of the company’s stock valued at $312,000 after buying an additional 213 shares during the last quarter.
+Valeo Financial Advisors LLC raised its position in shares of Schwab US Small-Cap ETF by 2.3% during the second quarter.
+Valeo Financial Advisors LLC now owns 9,671 shares of the company’s stock valued at $459,000 after buying an additional 220 shares during the last quarter.
+Hendershot Investments Inc. raised its position in shares of Schwab US Small-Cap ETF by 1.9% during the second quarter.
+Hendershot Investments Inc. now owns 11,518 shares of the company’s stock valued at $547,000 after buying an additional 220 shares during the last quarter.
+Weaver Capital Management LLC raised its position in shares of Schwab US Small-Cap ETF by 1.9% during the second quarter.
+Weaver Capital Management LLC now owns 12,034 shares of the company’s stock valued at $571,000 after buying an additional 221 shares during the last quarter.
+Finally, Embree Financial Group raised its position in shares of Schwab US Small-Cap ETF by 0.3% during the first quarter.
+Embree Financial Group now owns 77,995 shares of the company’s stock valued at $3,840,000 after buying an additional 225 shares during the last quarter.

 About Schwab US Small-Cap ETF